 Everyone is capable of being a good citizen.
 However, those students who earn several poor citizenship marks may be restricted from participation in school activities.

-Education Code Section 48900 (1), (2), and 48900.7 indicates that those students who have violated any of the following may be subject to suspension and/or recommendation for expulsion from school.
+Education Code Section 48900 (1), (2), and 48900.7 indicate that those students who have violated any of the following may be subject to suspension and/or recommendation for expulsion from school.
 On occasion, however, the Saturday Work Program may be assigned in lieu of a suspension.

 - 48900(1) Caused, attempted to cause, or threatened to cause physical injury to another person.
 Or (2) willfully used force or violence upon the person of another except in self-defense (battery, homicide, etc.)

-- Possessed, sold or otherwise furnished any firearm, knife, explosive or other dangerous objects unless the principal or assistant principal gives written permission.
+- Possessed, sold or otherwise furnished any firearm, knife, explosive or other dangerous object unless principal or assistant principal gives written permission.
 Possession of an explosive (which includes, but is not limited to, M-80s, M-100s, M-250s and M-1000s) is a mandatory expellable offense which requires that the principal or superintendent of schools shall immediately suspend, pursuant to Section 48911, and shall recommend expulsion of a pupil that he or she determines has been in possession of an explosive on school grounds or at a school activity.
 The governing board shall order a pupil expelled upon finding that the pupil committed such an act.

 - Unlawfully possessed, used, sold or otherwise furnished or been under the influence of any controlled substance, alcoholic beverage or intoxicant of any kind.